 Nearly 40 percent of people who suffer staph and MRSA infections each year are over 75 years old.
 MRSA is an antibiotic-resistant superbug strain of staph bacteria that causes deadly blood infections and organ failure, among other complications.
 While around 2 percent of the general population carries MRSA, in nursing homes, that figure is closer to 25 percent.
 To make this even more alarming, many carriers have no symptoms and can unknowingly spread the infection by skin-to-skin and skin-to-surface contact.

 MRSA and staph infection symptoms include skin that’s sensitive to the touch and may show open sores, chest pains, abnormal cough, difficulty breathing, extreme fatigue, fever and chills, headaches, rashes, and wounds that won’t heal.
 Senior citizens are especially in danger if they contract one of these skin diseases.
-The antibiotic-resistant nature of MRSA makes it difficult to treat so finding effective antibiotics that don’t interfere with any medicines the patient already takes can be almost impossible.
+The antibiotic-resistant nature of MRSA makes it difficult to treat so finding effective antibiotics that don’t interfere with any medicines the patient already takes can be challenging.

 They’re also more likely to develop life-threatening complications because of these common infections in the elderly.
 And often, because of their weakened immune systems or preexisting chronic disease, it’s easy to misdiagnose these skin infections, not seeking proper treatment until it’s too late.